 In addition, BISL calculates a Subindex in respect of every individual Index Commodity.
 The individual commodity Subindex utilizes the CIM that applies to that commodity.
 In addition, although Cocoa was deleted from the composite index as of the January 2005 reweighting period, an individual Subindex is calculated for Cocoa, as well as for Platinum, Lead, Tin, Frozen Concentrated Orange Juice (FCOJ), Feeder Cattle, and Palladium in order to facilitate historical and future data analysis.
-Individual Subindices will continue, subject to BISL's discretion as Index Administrator, to be calculated for each of the Index Commodities comprising the 2021 BCOM even if in the future a commodity is deleted from the Index.
+Individual Subindices will continue, subject to BISL's discretion as Index Administrator, to be calculated for each of the Index Commodities comprising the 2022

+BCOM even if in the future a commodity is deleted from the Index.
 When Brent Crude Oil was added to the Index in 2012, UBS launched the Bloomberg Composite Crude Oil Subindex.
 The Bloomberg Composite Crude Oil Subindex tracks the performance of the historical crude components of the index: i.e. WTI only prior to the January 2012 rebalance and Brent Crude Oil and WTI Crude Oil in their respective relative weights from and after the January 2012 rebalancing.
 This means that the Bloomberg WTI Crude Oil Subindex and the Bloomberg Composite Crude Oil Subindex are identical in their reported data prior to January 2012.
 Similarly, in 2013, UBS launched the Bloomberg Composite Wheat Subindex.
-The Bloomberg Composite Wheat Subindex tracks the performance of the historical Wheat components of the index: i.e. Chicago Wheat (CBOT) only prior to the January 2013 rebalance and KC HRW Wheat (CBOT) and Chicago Wheat (CBOT) in their respective relative weights from and after the January 2013 rebalancing.
-This means that the Bloomberg Wheat Subindex and the Bloomberg Composite Wheat Subindex are identical in their reported data prior to January 2013.
+The Bloomberg Composite Wheat Subindex tracks the performance of the historical Wheat components of the index: i.e. Chicago Wheat (CBOT) only prior to the January 2013 rebalance and KC HRW Wheat (CBOT) and Chicago Wheat (CBOT) in their respective relative weights from and after the January 2013 rebalance and KC HRW Wheat Subindex are identical in their reported data prior to January 2013 in their respective relative weights from and after the January 2013 rebalance and KC HRW Wheat (CBOT) and Chicago Wheat (CBOT) in their respective relative weights from and after the January 2013 rebalancing.
+This means that the Bloomberg Composite Wheat Subindex are identical in their reported data prior to January 2013 rebalance and KC HRW Wheat (CBOT) and Chicago Wheat (CBOT) in their respective relative weights from and after the January 2013 rebalancing.
+This means that the Bloomberg Composite Wheat Subindex are identical in their reported data prior to January 2013.